-- Bacterial infection of the heart valve
+Bacterial infection of the heart valve

-- A tear in the aorta
+A tear in the aorta

-- Certain genetic conditions (like Marfan syndrome)
+Certain genetic conditions such as Marfan syndrome

 What are the risks of an open aortic valve replacement?

-talk with your doctor about any concerns that you have.
+provider about any concerns that you have.

 Most people who have open aortic valve replacement will have a successful outcome.

-However, there are some possible risks.
+But there are some possible risks.
 These include:

-- Blood clots leading to stroke or heart attack
+Blood clots leading to stroke or heart attack

-- Complications from anesthesia
+Complications from anesthesia